espressif/vscode-esp-idf-extension/docs/FEATURES.md

 This extension provides many features to ease development of ESP-IDF Projects.

-- Quick [Configure ESP-IDF Extension](./SETUP.md) for first time user to help the user download, install and setup ESP-IDF and required tools within this Visual Studio Code extension.
+- Quick [Configure ESP-IDF Extension](./SETUP.md) for first time user to help you download, install and setup ESP-IDF and required tools within this Visual Studio Code extension.
 - Quick prototyping by copying ESP-IDF examples with **ESP-IDF: Show ESP-IDF Examples Projects**.
 - Syntax highlighting for [KConfig](#Kconfig-files-editor) and ESP-IDF Kconfig style syntax validation if `idf.useIDFKconfigStyle` is enabled.
 - GUI [SDK Configuration Editor](#SDK-Configuration-editor) to configure your ESP-IDF project (esp-idf menuconfig).